chriskish19/sfct/README.md

 # Getting Started
 ## No releases
+Currently the program is not ready for use, it does work somewhat but their is alot of issues to fix and the whole code base needs to be redesigned.
+I am working on the issues in the dev branch.
+That being said if you still wish to try sfct in the main branch.
 See Build from source code.

 ## Setup
 Run sfct.exe for the first time and it will create an sfct_list.txt file in the current directory.
 This is where you specify the directories you want synced, copied or benchmarked.